 A: Cannabinoids, such as cannabidiol (CBD), are a group of chemicals concentrated in the female flower of the cannabis plant.
 While they are chemically similar to THC, they do not have the psychoactive effects of THC.
 PDA does permit growth of hemp for the purpose of producing CBD.
 However, it will be the permit holder's responsibility to ensure that any CBD extraction or the production of CBD-containing substances complies with all laws and regulations.

-Q: What happens if the industrial hemp grown tests higher than the 0.3% permitted for THC content?
+Q: What happens if the hemp grown tests higher than the 0.3% permitted for THC content?

-A: By definition, the plants are no longer considered industrial hemp.
+A: By definition, the plants are no longer considered hemp.
 Crop destruction could result.
 The Department will not consider hemp producers as committing a negligent violation if they produce plants exceeding the acceptable hemp THC level if they use reasonable efforts to grow hemp and the plant does not have a THC concentration of more than 0.5 percent on a dry weight basis.
 If it is determined that high THC levels were produced intentionally or maliciously, growers may face criminal penalties.

 Q: Can seed grown be saved and replanted?

 A: To save seed for replanting, growers would need to obtain written permission from the seed source.
 In addition, the seed must be grown in conditions that meet the requirements of the Pennsylvania Seed Act and the Seed Certification Program.

 Q: Can I grow transplants/cuttings for resale?